-What Marketing for Applied Behavior Analysis (ABA) Actually Looks Like
+What Marketing for ABA Therapy Actually Looks Like

-Marketing for applied behavior analysis (aba) is the disciplined combination of paid search, local search, paid social, and a conversion-engineered website, operated together as a pipeline that turns real buyer intent into booked work.
+Marketing for aba therapy is the disciplined combination of paid search, local search, paid social, and a conversion-engineered website, operated together as a pipeline that turns real buyer intent into booked work.
 It is not a single channel, a template site, or a set-and-forget ad account.

 The reason this vertical needs a specialized approach is simple: generic marketing treats every local business like an abstract lead generator.
-The businesses that grow consistently in applied behavior analysis (aba) are the ones running a full-stack plan, not the ones with the biggest ad budget or the fanciest logo.
+The businesses that grow consistently in aba therapy are the ones running a full-stack plan, not the ones with the biggest ad budget or the fanciest logo.

 Channel Mix Matters More Than Channel Volume